-This book is intended as a reference only and not as a legal manual.
+This book is intended as a reference only and not at as a legal manual.
 The information provided in this book or in the course of training is not legal advice.
-It is general information regarding law and policy that may be inapplicable to your particular HR issue or legal problem.
-Communication with the author during the course of training or about any issues covered in the book does not create an attorney-client relationship.
+Communication with the authors during the course or training or about any issues covered in the book does not create an attorney-client relationship.
 For specific advice you can rely upon, please contact your attorney.